waamelonish/waascript/README.md

 # waascript
-get official waascript files right here
+get official waascript files right here coming to mac and linux never as it HEAVILY RELIES ON WINDOWS FORMS
 # setup
 you need .NET 10 for this to run as its made on VB.NET (sorry but i am NOT EVER TOUCHING C++ I SWEAR) as its not bundled create 2 shortcuts for the interpreter and the editor..that sucks but will do